awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-configure.md

      }
    ```

-   If `"s3:Get*"` and `"s3:List*"` are not in the list of specified actions, choose **Edit** to add them, and then choose **Save**\. \(If neither `"s3:Get*"` or `"s3:List*"` is the last action in the list, be sure to add a comma after the action, so the policy document will validate\.\)
+   If `"s3:Get*"` and `"s3:List*"` are not in the list of specified actions, choose **Edit** to add them, and then choose **Save**\. \(If neither `"s3:Get*"` or `"s3:List*"` is the last action in the list, be sure to add a comma after the action, so the policy document validates\.\)
 **Note**
 We recommend that you restrict this policy to only those Amazon S3 buckets your Amazon EC2 instances must access\.
 Make sure to give access to the Amazon S3 buckets that contain the AWS CodeDeploy agent\.
-Otherwise, an error may occur when the AWS CodeDeploy agent is installed or updated on the instances\.
-To grant the IAM instance profile access to only some AWS CodeDeploy resource kit buckets in Amazon S3, use the following policy but remove the lines for buckets you want to prevent access to:
+Otherwise, an error might occur when the AWS CodeDeploy agent is installed or updated on the instances\.
+To grant the IAM instance profile access to only some AWS CodeDeploy resource kit buckets in Amazon S3, use the following policy, but remove the lines for buckets you want to prevent access to:

    ```
    {